 The Company sells products directly to end-users as well as through a reseller network.
 Under the reseller arrangement, the reseller is determined to be the Company's customer, and revenue is recognized based on the amounts the Company is entitled to, reduced by any payments owed to the resellers.
 On certain contracts, the Company utilizes external partners and an internal sales team to sell direct to the end user.
 The Company acts as a principal in the contracts with users when utilizing external partners because the Company controls the product, establishes the price, and bears the risk of nonperformance, until it is transferred to the end user.
+The Company records the revenue on a gross basis and commissions are recorded as a sales and marketing expense in the statement of operations.
 The Company recognizes its commission expense as a point-in-time expense as contract obligations are primarily completed within a one-year contract period.